Matthias-Mosthof/Travelbuddy/README.md

 Note that this is a work in progress and the frontend design comes last :D

 ## Some core Features
+- Creating Posts
+- Managing Posts
-- Sending Emails handled by backend but close to the user, via Edge Functions
+- Sending Messages to each other via Email handled by backend but close to the user, via Edge Functions
 - Serverside Pagination
+- Serverside Live Filter & Search

 ## Stack used
 - Nuxt 3